 “My making of art has to do with compensations we make automatically in the relationship between the artwork and our limitations in physical perception”

-Rachel Bas-cobain was born in 1937 in New York, New York and worked primarily in Brooklyn.
-While trained primarily in painting and printmaking, Bas-Cohain would, over the course of her career, expand her scope of interest to include a variety of disciplines including music, graphics, kinetics, and other fields of study.
+Rachel bas-cobain was born in 1937 in New York, NY and worked primarily in Brooklyn.
+While trained in painting and printmaking, bas-Cohain would, over the course of her career, expand her scope of interest to include a variety of disciplines including music, graphics, kinetics, and other fields of study.
 Conceptually, she often played with audience perception of visual and physical information.
-In “Frozen Grid,” for example, Bas-Cohain assembled a kinetic sculpture whose appearance and texture she could alter at will.
+In “Frozen Grid,” for example, bas-Cohain assembled a kinetic sculpture whose appearance and texture she could alter at will.
 Through a clever manipulation of a copper wire grid, a copper rod, and a refrigeration unit, the wiring would appear either cold and metallic, or soft and fuzzy, depending on how much moisture had crystallized on the wiring after turning on the refrigeration unit.
-Though she is more so known for her gallery installations, Bas-Cohain also took an interest in Land Art early on in its early development.
-The genre provided an opportunity for the artist to continue her experiments with visual impressions of a physical objects; in 1982, she designed a series of large outdoor “flat sculptures” that gave the appearance of either geometric abstractions or dimensional building like structures, depending on where one stood.
+Though she is more so known for her gallery installations, bas-Cohain also took an interest in Land Art early in its development.
+The genre provided an opportunity for the artist to continue her experiments with visual impressions of a physical objects; in 1982, she designed a series of large outdoor “flat sculptures” that gave the appearance of either geometric abstractions or dimensional building-like structures, depending on where one stood.
 Such prescient endeavors remain as challenging and exciting today as they were during their conception.

-Rachel Bas-Cohain received her arts education at the Art Students League of New York, The New School for Social Research, the Brooklyn Museum School, and Brooklyn College.
+Rachel bas-Cohain received her arts education at the Art Students League of New York, The New School for Social Research, the Brooklyn Museum School, and Brooklyn College.
 Additionally she was a graduate of the Brooklyn School of Music and gained a two year grant from the Radcliffe Institute in Cambridge to continue her studies.
-Despite her many artistic and academic accomplishments, Bas-Cohain, like many women artists at the time, struggled to advance her career due to the lack of opportunities for women in the arts.
-After becoming involved with A.I.R., she gained both a platform for her work as well as the exposure needed to further pursue her artistic ambitions.
+Despite her many artistic and academic accomplishments, bas-Cohain, like many women artists at the time, struggled to advance her career due to the lack of opportunities for women in the arts.
+After becoming one of twenty founding artists of A.I.R., she gained both a platform for her work as well as the exposure needed to further pursue her artistic ambitions.
 During this time she produced “Frozen Grid” along with other explicitly feminist work.
-Bas-Cohain would continue to make political, reflective, challenging work up until the last year of her life in 1982.
+Rachel bas-Cohain would continue to make political, reflective, challenging work up until the last year of her life in 1982.

 Where to Find Her Work: